issy-ukceh/example-datasets/README.md

 - `resources/` – logos and images for use in readmes, notebooks and presentations
 - `README.md` – this readme!

-## About the datathon
+## The datathon

-During the "datathon" we work together to standardize disparate insect “minidatasets”, creating reproducible examples for the InsectAI community.
+The "datathon" is a 2-day workshop where InsectAI members work together to standardize disparate insect “minidatasets”, creating reproducible examples for the wider community.

 Along the way, we reflect on and develop Camtrap DP and InsectAI data standards, produce scripts for data mapping, and journalize the experience of standardizing data and metadata.